spratt/argOS/README.md

 This is a really generic Operating System (argOS), which is intended to be a playground in which to write operating system code.

+The minimal build/run process is:

+'''bash
+$ ./setup.sh gcc xorriso grub
+$ make
+$ make qemu
+'''

-For build instructions, see the BUILD.md file.
+For detailed build instructions, see the BUILD.md file.

 For license information, see the LICENSE file.